just-goingviral/N1o1-Clinical-Trials-Public/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Custom GPL-3.0 License with Commercial Restrictions**.

+### Key License Terms:
+- ✅ **Free for academic and research use**
+- ✅ **Open source with full code access**
+- ❌ **Commercial use prohibited without separate license**
+- ❌ **Cannot be used in for-profit clinical trials without permission**
+- 📝 **Attribution required in publications**

+**IMPORTANT**: This software is for RESEARCH PURPOSES ONLY.
+Any commercial use requires a separate commercial license from the N1O1 Clinical Research Group.

+For commercial licensing inquiries: licensing@n1o1trials.com

+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ## 🙏 Acknowledgments